The Last Temptation of Homer: Plot

 After Homer, Lenny, Carl, and Charlie miraculously escape from a gas leak at the Springfield Nuclear Power Plant, Charlie asks Mr. Burns to add a functional emergency exit to the plant.
 Burns degrades and promptly fires Charlie.
-During Burns's attempts to find Charlie's replacement, agents from the United States Department of Labor come to the plant and charge Burns with violations of several labor laws; Burns has employed illegal immigrants and working animals, but has never hired a woman.
-A beautiful woman, Mindy Simmons, is hired and when Homer first sees her, she appears in a hallucination he has where she resembles the figure in The Birth of Venus by Sandro Botticelli, which he attributes to eating a packet of powdered gravy he found in the parking lot.
+During Burns's attempts to find Charlie's replacement, agents from the United States Department of Labor come to the plant and charge Burns with violations of several labor laws; Burns has employed undocumented immigrants and working animals, but has never hired a woman.
+A beautiful woman, Mindy Simmons, is hired and when Homer first sees her, he has a hallucination where she resembles the figure in The Birth of Venus by Sandro Botticelli, which he attributes to eating a packet of powdered gravy he found in the parking lot.
 Homer immediately becomes attracted to Mindy.
 Barney advises Homer to talk to Mindy because they will most likely have nothing in common.
 To his horror, Homer discovers that Mindy shares many of his interests, and Marge develops a cold, causing Homer to find her unattractive.
 While Homer and Mindy are in an elevator together, they catch each other muttering to themselves "think unsexy thoughts", and realize the attraction is mutual.

 Bart is sent to an eye doctor, who finds Bart has a lazy eye and fits him with thick glasses he must wear for two weeks.
 A dermatologist treats Bart's dry scalp by matting his hair down with a medicated salve, parting his hair to both sides.
 He receives a pair of oversized shoes from the podiatrist to help his posture, and the otolaryngologist sprays his throat.
 These changes make Bart look and sound like a nerd, causing school bullies to pick on him.
 Bart eventually returns to school in his normal guise after his treatments end, but the bullies pummel him anyway.

 Homer tells Mindy they should avoid each other because of their mutual attraction.
 However, Mr. Burns chooses Homer and Mindy to represent the power plant at the National Energy Convention in Capital City.
 To make matters worse, the convention organizers award Homer and Mindy a free dinner in a romantic restaurant.
 Later, in Homer's hotel room, Mindy tells Homer how she feels about him, but notices his anguish and tells him to decide what to do.
 Although he is very tempted by her, Homer declares his faithfulness to Marge.
 Mindy accepts his decision and leaves after they share a small kiss.
 Later, Marge and Homer share a romantic evening together in the same room.